ibourn/Developpeur-Ethereum-Template/3. Solidity/Voting2/README_Voting2.md

   - b.
 I chose to use clones instead in order to circumvent these disadvantages, for these reasons :

-  - We need additionnal code to handle clones however less than all the changes and new functions needed for the previous operation.
+  - We need additional code to handle clones however less than all the changes and new functions needed for the previous operation.
   - Then a basic contract will be deployed but the clones will act as a proxy with their storage context.
   - Not needing a new iteration level, the cost of loops and different computations will note increase with each vote
   - As we add more contracts, i try to decrease the deployment cost.
   - In that direction I modify the flow management by using a new 'incrementWorkflowStep()' function replacing all admin functions used to move to the next workflow status.
-A disadvantage is that each incrementation cost a little more gas (as only the admin can do these actions, voters are not impacted).
+A disadvantage is that each tx to increment the workflow cost a little more gas (as only the admin can do these actions, voters are not impacted).

 4. Possible improvement :